Skip to content

 9. Attach the generated HAR file to your support ticket or email.

-1. Go to the web page where the issue occurs.
+1. Navigate to the webpage where the issue occurs.

-2. Open the Network panel: Press Ctrl+Shift+E (Windows/Linux) or Cmd+Option+E (macOS), or go to Tools > Browser Tools > Web Developer Tools and click the Network tab.
+2. Open the Network panel: Press Ctrl+Shift+E (Windows/Linux) or Cmd+Option+E (macOS), or navigate to Tools > Browser Tools > Web Developer Tools and click the Network tab.

-3. Refresh the page or repeat the steps that cause the issue to record the network activity.
+3. Refresh the page or reproduce the steps that cause the issue to record network activity.

-4. Right-click anywhere within the list of network requests.
+4. Right-click anywhere within the network requests list.

 6. Save the HAR file to your computer.